Best of Central America

 Day 3: Tulum

 Today is free to relax, take part in optional activities and to generally do as you wish.
 Perhaps start your morning by renting a bike and cycling around the area - this is a great way to cover a lot of ground in a short time.
-If you haven't yet, you may want to head to Akumal Bay for a snorkelling tour of the bay.
+You may want to head to Akumal Bay for a change of scenery or check out one of the many fresh water rock pools (sink hole) known locally as Cenote.
+You can buy an organized tour to each of these attractions or venture off on your own as both are easily reached by local transport.
+Go early in the day to avoid the crowds.
+Cenote Dos Ojos is perhaps the most spectacular Cenote but it requires a 3 Km walk each way from the local bus drop off.

 Day 4: Caye Caulker